Extends the life of contaminated reinforced concrete.

 Chloride induced – if chloride in the form of inherently mixed set accelerators or external aggressive salts permeates reinforced concrete in sufficient quantities, an aggressive form of corrosion can be initiated.

-When either or both of these take hold in a structure, this can lead to the concrete cracking and being displaced as the steel reinforcement expands and pushes out.
+When either or both of these take hold in a structure, this can lead to the concrete cracking and being displaced as the steel reinforcement expands.
 The corrosion and its effects often propagate very quickly, so it is crucial to be proactive in assessing and fixing the issue to protect the structure and maintain its asset value.

 PatchGuard™ counters corrosion adjacent to the patch following patch repair but unlike traditional sacrificial anodes it is installed at the perimeter of the patch repair into the parent concrete.
 This significantly improves the ionic current flow from the anode through the concrete material as the parent concrete is less resistive compared to repair mortars, making the PatchGuard™ anode more efficient than traditional sacrificial anodes.

-The full package: CPT also includes in the anode price all the ancillary materials needed for PatchGuard™ installation, including embedding mortar and attachment materials.
+The full package: CPT also supplies all the ancillary materials needed for PatchGuard™ installation, including embedding mortar and attachment materials.

 Anodes are available in 4 sizes to suit any structure: